wy1iu/sphereface/README.md

 By Weiyang Liu, Yandong Wen, Zhiding Yu, Ming Li, Bhiksha Raj and Le Song

-SphereFace was initially described in an [arXiv technical report](https://arxiv.org/abs/1704.08063) and was then published in [CVPR 2017](http://openaccess.thecvf.com/content_cvpr_2017/papers/Liu_SphereFace_Deep_Hypersphere_CVPR_2017_paper.pdf).
+SphereFace was initially described in an [arXiv technical report](https://arxiv.org/abs/1704.08063) and then published in [CVPR 2017](http://openaccess.thecvf.com/content_cvpr_2017/papers/Liu_SphereFace_Deep_Hypersphere_CVPR_2017_paper.pdf).

 ### Introduction

 The repository contains the entire pipeline (including all the preprossings) for deep face recognition with SphereFace.
 The recognition pipeline contains three major steps: Face detection, face alignment and face recognition.
-To facilitate all the reseachers, we specify all these three steps in the repository.
+To facilitate the face recognition research, we specify all these three steps in the repository.
 SphereFace is our proposed face recognition method.
 For face detection, we use the [MT-CNN](https://github.com/kpzhang93/MTCNN_face_detection_alignment).

 The provided network prototxt example is a 28-layer CNN, which is the same as [Center Face](https://github.com/ydwen/caffe-face).
-To fully reproduce the results in the paper, you need to make some modifications (e.g. network architecture) according to the SphereFace paper.
+To fully reproduce the results in the paper, you need to make some small modifications (network architecture) according to the SphereFace paper.

 ### License